 5. Remind Yourself: Never Again!

-Make a list of reasons why you do not want to keep repeating the same mistakes.
-Clearly states which mistakes you have in mind.
+📝 Make a list of reasons why you do not want to keep repeating the same mistakes.
+Clearly, write which mistakes you to have in mind.
 The consequences of said mistakes and why you want to be rid of them and finally grow.

 Self-discipline is a muscle.
 Each time you stop yourself from indulging in a familiar but harmful way, you grow mentally stronger.